jasmeet15069/cv-maker-jixsoft/README.md

 ## Future Plans

-I have plans on implementing following features in future
+I have plans on implementing the following features in the future

 1. Font size option
 2. More font style options
-3. Different CV styles (including double column CV)
+3. Different CV styles (including double-column CV)

 ## Contributing